lsphillips/log2stream/README.md

 logger.error('This is an error message.');
 ```

-You can create log records that highlight potentially harmful situations, a.k.a warnings.
+You can create log records that highlight potentially harmful situations.

 ``` js
 logger.warn('This is a warning message.');